 If the receiver runs any in-breaking routes, they will pass them off and fade into their zone.

-This concept was made famous by Bill Belichick and Nick Saban when they coached for the Cleveland Browns.
-They took a look at all of the route concepts that were being run against them, and they created a set of rules that their outside linebackers would follow.
+This concept was popularized by Bill Belichick and Nick Saban when they coached the Cleveland Browns.
+They reviewed all the route concepts being run against them and created a set of rules for their outside linebackers to follow.

-This helped protect the weaknesses of Cover 3 and ensure that every player was covered rather than covering a patch of grass.
+This helped mitigate the weaknesses of Cover 3 and ensured that every player was covered rather than leaving a patch of grass uncovered.

-Pattern matching cover 3 is common among high school and college teams, as quarterbacks sometimes have difficulty deciphering if it’s a zone or man coverage.
+Pattern matching cover 3 is common among high school and college teams, as quarterbacks sometimes have difficulty deciphering whether it’s a zone or man coverage.

 This can confuse younger quarterbacks who anticipate certain parts of the field being open when they’re not.